Paper Bag (song): Music video

 Paul Thomas Anderson directed the music video for "Paper Bag", which features a blue-and-red palette.
 Anderson and Apple were in a romantic relationship at the time.
+The video was filmed at Los Angeles's Union Station, specifically the Fred Harvey restaurant portion of the terminal.

 Usage in media

 "Paper Bag" was featured in the 2006 film The Last Kiss and the 2011 film Bridesmaids.